jwg4/staying_agile_becoming_effective/plan.md

-1. Preliminary session
+1. Motivation
- * Motivation and target audience
+ * Target audience
+ * Change
+ * Confidence
+ * Technical change

  * How to have a working process of software development

 2. Toolkit